Skip to content

 I had the domain.
 I had the content.
 I had the curiosity.
 Seemed like a logical place to start.

-The next post covers how I chose the specific tools: Astro, AstroPaper, Cloudflare Pages, and why GitHub Codespaces replaced a local development environment entirely.
+The next post covers how I chose the specific tools: Astro, AstroPaper, Cloudflare Pages, and why I decided to use GitHub Codespaces instead of a local development environment.

 Share this post on: